Tonny Vilhena: Feyenoord

 At the start of the 2016–17 season, Vilhena started the whole game in the centre–midfield position, as they lost 1–0 against PSV Eindhoven in the Johan Cruyff Shield.
 In a follow–up match against Groningen in the opening game of the season, he scored his first goal of the season, in a 5–1 win.
 Since the start of the 2016–17 season, Vilhena continued to regain his first team place, playing in the midfield positions.
-It wasn't until on 15 September 2016 when he scored his second goal of the season, in a 1–0 win against Manchester United in the UEFA Europa League match.
-A week later on 22 September 2016 against TOP Oss in the first round of the KNVB Cup, Vilhena captained the side for the first time in his career, as they won 4–1 to progress to the next round.
-He started in every match since the start of the 2016–17 season until missing one match against Go Ahead Eagles on 6 November 2016, due to personal reason.
-But Vilhena returned to the starting line–up against PEC Zwolle on 20 November 2016 and started the whole game, as Feyenoord 3–0.
-He then scored two consecutive goals between 4 December 2016 and 11 December 2016 against Sparta Rotterdam and AZ Alkmaar.
-It wasn't until on 19 March 2017 when Vilhena scored his fourth goal of the season, in a 2–1 win against SC Heerenveen.
+On 15 September 2016, he scored his second goal of the season in a 1–0 win against Manchester United in the UEFA Europa League.
+A week later, against TOP Oss in the first round of the KNVB Cup, Vilhena captained the side for the first time in his career as they won 4–1 to progress to the next round.
+He started in every match since the start of the 2016–17 season until missing one match against Go Ahead Eagles on 6 November 2016 for personal reasons.
+He scored on 4 and 11 December 2016 against Sparta Rotterdam and AZ Alkmaar respectively.
+On 19 March 2017, Vilhena scored his fourth goal of the season in a 2–1 win against SC Heerenveen.
 However, he was suspended for two matches after an incident involving Mathias Pogba during a 1–0 loss against Sparta Rotterdam on 5 March 2017.
 Initially suspended for four matches, Vilhena's suspension was reduced to two matches.
 Despite being suspended on two occasions later in the 2016–17 season, he continued to regain his first team place for the side, as he helped the side win the league for the first time since 1999.
 Following the tournament win, Vilhena dedicated the league title win to his late mother.
 He also extended it a further two years in the final year of his initial contract, committing to the club until 2020.
 At the end of the 2016–17 season, Vilhena made thirty–seven appearances and scoring five times in all competitions.